oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ### Squash-Merging

-_Note that only maintainers can merge PRs into develop._
+_Note that only maintainers and project leads can merge PRs into develop._

 If all commits in a PR are done by a single committer, we recommend using GitHub's 'Squash-Merge' functionality, which you can select as an option after clicking the green "Merge pull request" button.
 This allows the history of both the author and maintainer who merged it to be retained, while doing a standard squash of all the changes in the PR to a single commit.